Roblox Lawsuits: Child Exploitation & Abuse

 In a 2025 quarterly report, Roblox announced that the platform had more than 150 million daily active users.

-Some lawsuits claim that predators would initiate contact with children through Roblox, often posing as minors themselves, before convincing victims to continue communication outside of the platform through texting, Instagram or Snapchat.
+Some lawsuits claim that predators would initiate contact with children through Roblox, often posing as minors themselves, before convincing victims to continue communication outside of the platform through methods such as texting, Instagram, Snapchat or Discord.

 “Roblox provides predators with easy access to tens of millions of children and allows these predators to freely move between inappropriate content and popular games to identify and target vulnerable young users,” some lawsuit filings claim.